henriqueidt/architecture/latency-afficionados/architecture.md

 EKS (Elastic Kubernetes Service):

-- (+) More control over the Kubernetes environment.
+- (+) More control over the Kubernetes environment when compared to ECS.
-- (+) More options of configurations and customizations.
+- (+) More options of configurations and customizations comparing to ECS.
 - (+) Can run on multiple cloud providers or on-premises.
 - (-) More complex to set up and manage.
 - (-) Requires knowledge of Kubernetes.